Poster

 East Exhibit Hall A-C #4011

 In mechanical structures like airplanes, cars and houses, noise is generated and transmitted through vibrations.
 To take measures to reduce this noise, vibrations need to be simulated with expensive numerical computations.
-Surrogate deep learning models present a promising alternative to classical numerical simulations as they can be evaluated magnitudes faster, while trading-off accuracy.
+Deep learning surrogate models present a promising alternative to classical numerical simulations as they can be evaluated magnitudes faster, while trading-off accuracy.
 To quantify such trade-offs systematically and foster the development of methods, we present a benchmark on the task of predicting the vibration of harmonically excited plates.
-The benchmark features a total of 12000 plate geometries with varying forms of beadings, material and sizes with associated numerical solutions.
-To address the benchmark task, we propose a new network architecture, named Frequency-Query-Operator, which is trained to map plate geometries to their vibration pattern given a specific excitation frequency.
+The benchmark features a total of 12,000 plate geometries with varying forms of beadings, material, boundary conditions, load position and sizes with associated numerical solutions.
+To address the benchmark task, we propose a new network architecture, named \modelname, which predicts vibration patterns of plate geometries given a specific excitation frequency.
 Applying principles from operator learning and implicit models for shape encoding, our approach effectively addresses the prediction of highly variable frequency response functions occurring in dynamic systems.
 To quantify the prediction quality, we introduce a set of evaluation metrics and evaluate the method on our vibrating-plates benchmark.
-Our method outperforms DeepONets, Fourier Neural Operators and more traditional neural network architectures.Code, dataset and visualizations: https://anonymous.4open.science/r/learningvibratingplates_neurips-5573
+Our method outperforms DeepONets, Fourier Neural Operators and more traditional neural network architectures and can be used for design optimization.Code, dataset and visualizations: https://github.com/ecker-lab/LearningVibratingPlates

 Live content is unavailable.
 Log in and register to view live content